godotengine/godot-docs/tutorials/math/vectors_advanced.rst

 Unit vectors that are perpendicular to a surface (so, they describe the orientation of the surface) are called **unit normal vectors**.
-Though, usually they are just abbreviated as \*normals.
+Though, usually they are just abbreviated as *normals*.
 Normals appear in planes, 3D geometry (to determine where each face or vertex is siding), etc. A **normal** *is* a **unit vector**, but it's called *normal* because of its usage.
-(Just like we call Origin to (0,0)!).
+(Just like we call (0,0) the Origin!).

 It's as simple as it looks.
 The plane passes by the origin and the surface of it is perpendicular to the unit vector (or *normal*).
 The